The 501c3 Church

 The IRS has its own definition of a church.
 501c3 church status can be obtained but it is not a given.
-We have had clients over the years who have applied for church status but for whom the IRS has said, “We’ll give you 501c3 status as a mission, ministry, or a bible fellowship, but we will not grant your church status.”
-Now, if these churches had given tax-deductible receipts to its congregants, believing they were churches, would those receipts have been valid?
+We have had numerous clients over the years who have applied for church status but for whom the IRS has said, “We’ll give you 501c3 status as a mission, ministry, or a bible fellowship, but we will not grant your church status.”
+Now, if these churches did not have 501c3 status and had given tax-deductible receipts to its congregants, believing they were churches, would those receipts have been valid?
 Absolutely not.
-Upon an audit, those congregants’ deductions could have been disallowed.
+Upon an audit, those congregants’ deductions would have been disallowed by the IRS.

 So, does a church need IRS tax-exempt status?
 No, if it falls in line with what the IRS says is a church (click here for IRS guidelines).
 But, Yes, if a church wants to be guaranteed that the tax-deductible receipts which it gives to its congregants are valid.
 If the IRS would determine that the “church” is not a “church” by IRS guidelines, then those tax-deductible receipts are not valid.
 Most churches, in order to be certain that their tax-deductible receipts are valid, prefer to have IRS church status, protecting their congregants from possibly having their offerings being disallowed as tax-deductible.
 There are also other advantages to having 501(c)(3) status.
 Click here to see what advantages a church has if it gets 501c3 status.